Chart Color Schemes

 Infrastructure

-Chittaway Bay has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Chittaway Bay has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified one major project likely affecting the region: Berkeley Vale Industrial Estate Expansion, Berkeley Vale Private Hospital & Medical Precinct, Tumbi Umbi/Killarney Vale Priority Growth Precinct (Planning Proposal), and M1 Pacific Motorway Tuggerah to Doyalson Widening are key projects.
-The following list details those most relevant.
+AreaSearch has identified one major project likely to affect this region: Berkeley Vale Industrial Estate Expansion, Berkeley Vale Private Hospital & Medical Precinct, Tumbi Umbi/Killarney Vale Priority Growth Precinct (Planning Proposal), and M1 Pacific Motorway Tuggerah to Doyalson Widening are key projects.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.